kunyuan827/kunyuan827.github.io/publications.md

   *IEEE Transactions on Automatic Control*

 <!-- - [On the performance of exact diffusion over adaptive networks](https://ieeexplore.ieee.org/abstract/document/9029537/) <br>
-  K. Yuan, S. A. Alghunaim, B. Ying, and A. H. Sayed &emsp; *The Conference on Control and Decision (CDC) 2019* -->
+  K. Yuan, S. A. Alghunaim, B. Ying, and A. H. Sayed &emsp; *The IEEE Conference on Control and Decision (CDC) 2019* -->

 - [Dynamic average diffusion with randomized coordinate updates](https://ieeexplore.ieee.org/abstract/document/8850112)<br>
   B. Ying, K. Yuan, and A. H. Sayed <br>